To-Fujita/Babylon.js_3D_Graphics/README.md

 # Babylon.js_3D_Graphics
 Babylon.js is one of 3D graphic engine using a JavaScript library for HTML5.
-I had tried to create some 3D graphics by using Babylon.js.
+I had tried to create some 3D graphics and a maze by using Babylon.js.
 I hope it helps as a reference for beginners.
 ## Description
-This document describes how to create the 3D graphics by using Babylon.js for beginners.
+This document describes how to create the 3D graphics and the maze by using Babylon.js for beginners.
 ## Demo
 I will show you same samples to create 3D graphics on step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
 It is also confirmed to work at some Android and at iOS.
 [index.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/index.html) : Menu for Demo of 3D graphics
+[index_Maze](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Maze.html) : Menu for how to create a maze game
 At the above GITHUB, the files and the folders are as follows:
 - CSS: This folder is stored css file for the style of menu.
 - scenes: This folder is stored 3D graphic data of babylon type, GLTF type, OBJ type and STL type.
 Some GLTF type of data were downloaded from [Poly](https://poly.google.com/).
 Any other OBJ type and STL type of 3D graphic data were downloaded from [Free 3D](https://free3d.com/ja/3d-models/).
 - textures: This folder is stored texture data, 2D graphic data and etc. These data were based on playground that is downloaded from [Babylon.js on GITHUB](https://github.com/BabylonJS).
+- sound: This folder is stored sound data for the maze game.
 - Babylon_101_sphere.html - Babylon_401_cameras.html: These files are created sample HTML files including JavaScript data.
+- BabylonJS_maze_01.html - BabylonJS_maze_07_for_Android.html: These files are created sample HTML files for how to create the maze game.
 - maze_01.js: Javascript file for creating the maze.
 ### Step-1: Try to create a sphere
 For creating the shapes in Babylon.js, following documents will be of use as a reference to you.
 In the Babylon.js, it is available to create the shape of box, sphere, cylinder, cone, plane, disc polygon, torus, torus knot and ground.